-60. Fall seven times.
-Stand up eight.
+75. Fall seven times; stand up eight.

 Be resilient and try despite failures.
 That’s how you succeed.

 Example: Abraham Lincoln lost so many elections, but he kept trying.
 Eventually he became the President of United States.
-It’s rightly said: Fall seven times.
-Stand up eight.
+It’s rightly said: Fall seven times; stand up eight.

-62. Fools rush in where angels fear to tread.
+80. Fools rush in where angels fear to tread.

 Example: He sent an angry email without going into the background of the matter – fools rush in where angels fear to tread.

-63. Fortune favors the brave.
+81. Fortune favors the brave.

-64. Get out while the going (getting) is good.
+83. Get out while the going (getting) is good.

-Example: With the stock market at an all-time high and further upside looking difficult, we decided sell our shares and get out while the going was good.
+Example: With the stock market at an all-time high and further upside looking difficult, we decided to sell our shares and get out while the going was good.

-66. God helps those who help themselves.
+84. God helps those who help themselves.

 Example: You’ve to take the bull by horns and try getting a new job.
 God helps those who help themselves.

-68. Good things come to those who wait.
+87. Good things come to those who wait.